Salons only use the best gel nail polish brands. Besides, they need their service to be as best it can be.

-For some reason when I have swatched it, and I am not the only one who has encountered problem when using it (as when I asked colleagues they also encountered this issue) but it had this strange pitting effect.
+For some reason when I have swatched it, and I am not the only one who has encountered problems when using it (as when I asked colleagues they also encountered this issue) but it had this strange pitting effect.

-It’s almost like the gel and the color was separating into these slight little divots along the nail and nothing I could do, no extra shaking of the bottle, warming, wiping the sticky layer – nothing helped for this.
+It’s almost like the gel and the color was separating into these slight little divots along with the nail and nothing I could do, no extra shaking of the bottle, warming, wiping the sticky layer – nothing helped for this.

 Now this is a great brand.
 It takes a little bit longer to soak off than some of the other brands I’ve used before but it’s still brilliant Gel Polish.

-Beautiful colors but again, its always advisable to find brands where you dont have to fight shrink back and if you have that problem then there are always plenty of alternatives so you dont need to stick with it.
+Beautiful colors but again, it’s always advisable to find brands where you don’t have to fight to shrink back and if you have that problem then there are always plenty of alternatives so you don’t need to stick with it.

-With the Gelaze, its an all-in-one base and color.
-You do have to use a top coat with this, but it looks great with a nice consistency.
+With the Gelaze, it’s an all-in-one base and color.
+You do have to use a topcoat with this, but it looks great with a nice consistency.
 When I swatch it, I typically find it to come out really well.

 We use it regularly in the Salon as we really like this brand.
 I’ve been personally using it for a long time and I have three or four colors from their range.

-Red Carpet Manicure is a good brand, but depending on the color will determine as to whether you may experience shrink back issues.
+Red Carpet Manicure is a good brand, but depending on the color will determine whether you may experience shrink back issues.
 They have a terrific line of colors and the wear is great.